 The result of the two-way ANOVA on the concentration of TSP in the study area revealed that since the F-calculated values of the rows representing the different landuse areas (5.56) and the columns representing the different seasons investigated (16.90) are above the F-critical values of 2.82 and 4.84 respectively, we can conclude therefore that there was a significant seasonal and spatial difference in the occurrence and concentration of TSP in Port Harcourt metropolis.
 The concentration of TSP across the transport, industrial and commercial areas implies that lung diseases will be prevalent in this land use areas.
-Therefore, the elderly and the children who are the major sensitive subgroup of the population sensitive to the effects of TSP especially those individual with chronic obstructive pulmonary or cardiovascular disease or influencing must not reside in these areas to avoid the aggravation of these areas and for all the seasons at the industrial area.
+Therefore, the elderly and the children who are the major sensitive subgroup of the population sensitive to the effects of TSP especially those individual with chronic obstructive pulmonary or cardiovascular diseases or influencing must not reside in these areas to avoid the aggravation of these diseases.
+It is expected that these diseases will be highest during the dry season at the transport landuse areas and for all the seasons at the industrial area.
 But at the commercial areas, the dry season periods will pose serious health risks to the vulnerable part of the population.